-Local file management features of FX are free, including the root features, indexed search, usage view, non-encrypted archive creation/extraction, the text editor, and all other viewers (e.g. script exec, binary viewer, image viewer).
+Local file management features of FX are free, including the root features, indexed search, cleaning tools, usage view, non-encrypted archive creation/extraction, the text editor, and all other viewers (e.g. script exec, binary viewer, image viewer).
 The network/cloud stuff and media-specific stuff (e.g. browsing music by album, editing playlists) is a paid add-on called "FX Plus".

 The free version of FX is not a "Lite" version or some kind of watered-down demo.
 There is no advertising in FX.
 And there is no user-tracking, phoning home, or any other "doubleplusungood" stuff of any kind in FX.